PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

 Python
 ------
-To use a histogram fit in a *Python* script, just import it with :python:`from kafe2 import HistContainer, HistFit`.
+To use a histogram fit in a *Python* script you can use the wrapper :python:`kafe2.hist_fit`.
+Alternatively you can use objects via :python:`from kafe2 import HistContainer, HistFit`.

-The creation a a histogram requires the user to set the limits of the histogram and the amount of bins.
+The creation of a histogram requires the user to set the limits of the histogram and the amount of bins.
 Alternatively the bin edges for each bin can be set manually.